 Review of the Animal Care and Protection Act 2001

-The Queensland Government has committed to a review of the Animal Care and Protection Act 2001.
+Community consultation for the review of the Animal Care and Protection Act 2001 is open.

 Contact the Department of Agriculture and Fisheries on 13 25 23.